I love LOVE self-help books. Do you??

-Upholder: one who responds readily to both inner and outer expectations.
+One who responds readily to inner expectations.
 This person can easily do things that benefit her, like exercising every day, getting enough sleep, because these things are important to her.

-Questioner: one who questions all expectations.
-Someone who needs more and more data in order to make decisions.
+One who questions all expectations.
+This person needs a lot of data in order to make decisions.

 Which Are the Most Common Tendencies?